freqtrade/freqtrade/docs/exchanges.md

 If you're an "International" customer on the Bittrex exchange, then this warning will probably not impact you.
 If you're a US customer, the bot will fail to create orders for these pairs, and you should remove them from your whitelist.

-You can get a list of restricted markets by using the following snipptet:
+You can get a list of restricted markets by using the following snippet:

 ``` python
 import ccxt